Chris Heaphy's Melting Juxtapositions

 Chris Heaphy, Walk This Way (1997).
 Acrylic on board.
 198 x 273 cm.
 Courtesy the artist and Auckland Art Gallery Toi o Tāmaki.

-Another work, also entitled Walk This Way (2007), embraces a different approach—more Pop.
-The central figure of Mickey Mouse has been created using a repetitive collection of red, orange, blue and black symbols.
-Within the shape of the world's most famous rodent are references to New Zealand's colonial history—silhouetted boots, pipes, skulls, guns, skeletons and warrior heads, intermingled with what appears to be European playing card symbols.
+A later work with the same title, Walk This Way (2007), adopts a more overtly Pop-inflected approach.
+A central Mickey Mouse figure is constructed from repeated red, orange, blue, and black symbols.
+Within this globally recognisable form are references to New Zealand’s colonial history—silhouetted boots, pipes, skulls, guns, skeletons, and warrior heads—interspersed with European playing card symbols.

-In a 2018 interview with the Otago Daily Times, Heaphy said, 'I thought it was incredible that one thing could slip into a culture and be adapted and adopted—understood in a completely different way', going on to explain, 'filling up the canvas was really trying to make all these connections, to show that there is constant slippage between meanings.'
+These card motifs recall early photographs (c.1908) of Hiona, the round meeting house of Rua Tapunui Kēnana (1869–1937), the Tūhoe prophet, land rights activist, and leader based in Maungapōhatu in the Urewera.
+In place of customary carving, Rua had blue and yellow card symbols painted on the structure.
+As Heaphy noted in a 2018 interview with the Otago Daily Times, ‘I thought it was incredible that one thing could slip into a culture and be adapted and adopted—understood in a completely different way’, adding that ‘filling up the canvas was really trying to make all these connections, to show that there is constant slippage between meanings.’

 Chris Heaphy, Walk This Way (2007).
 Acrylic on canvas.
 190 x 146 cm.